apezio/chrome-html5-paste-as-typing/README.txt

-Useful for pasting text into Supermicro iKVM HTML Console windows.
+Useful for pasting text into Supermicro iKVM HTML Console windows (and probably lots of other things).

 Install instructions: